Chr1sps/mole/docs/specification.md

 *In-place lambdas* are inpired by function currying from functional programming.
 It's a syntactic sugar of partially applying function arguments.
+Using the `@` symbol we can indicate to the compiler that we want to only apply the arguments to the function, NOT call it.
+The `_` sign acts as a placeholder
+\- any parameter with the placeholder argument will be one of the parameters required in the created function.

 ```txt
 fn foo(a: i32, b: i32, c: i32, d: i32) => i32 {